 Activities with the family keep him going.

-“When I am not working, I enjoy spending time with my wife and one-year old baby girl.
-I also enjoy outdoor activities such as golf and tennis.
+“When I’m not working, I enjoy spending time with my wife and our daughter.
+I also enjoy outdoor activities, such as golf and tennis.
 One day, I hope to play a round of golf at Pebble Beach.”

 A tennis legend is his inspiration.

 “If I could trade careers with anyone, it would be Roger Federer.
-He’s a class act on and off the court.
-He is simply amazing to watch, even at the tail end of his career.”
+He’s a class act, on and off the court.
+He’s simply amazing to watch, even at the tail end of his career.”

 He used to call Taiwan home.